Find Grad Schools

 123 Yearly Graduations

 The 7th most popular school in the country for allied health majors who are seeking their master's degree is Midwestern University - Glendale.
 Each year, around 3,900 students seeking various degrees attend the university.
-For the 2020-2021 academic year, 123 master's degrees were handed out to allied health majors at Midwestern University - Glendale.
-Of these students, 66% were women and 26% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 123 people received their master's degree in allied health from Midwestern University - Glendale.
+Of these students, 69% were women and 28% were members of underrepresented racial-ethnic groups.

 117 Yearly Graduations

 The University of Texas Rio Grande Valley comes in at #8 on our list of the most popular colleges offering master's degrees in allied health.
 Roughly 32,400 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,857 per year, while in-state graduate students, on average, pay $7,002 per year.
-For the 2020-2021 academic year, 117 master's degrees were handed out to allied health majors at UT Rio Grande Valley.
-About 68% of this group were women, and 67% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 117 people received their master's degree in allied health from UT Rio Grande Valley.
+Around 69% of these students were from an underrepresented racial-ethnic group, and 73% were women.

 #9